Relations among Ramanujan-Type Congruences I: Ramanujan-type and Hecke congruences

-\end{corollary} \begin{proof} We can reduce our considerations to the case of cusp forms by invoking Theorem~3.1 of~\cite{treneer-2006}.
-Serre states in Exercise~6.4 of~\cite{serre-1976} that a set of positive density of primes~$p \equiv 1 \,\pmod{\ell N}$ has the property that $\rmTcl_p$ acts by multiplication with~$2$ on the space of cusp forms modulo~$\ell$ of fixed integral weight for fixed Dirichlet character.
-In particular, there is a set of positive density of such primes with~$f |_k \rmTcl_p \equiv 2 f \,\pmod{\ell}$.
+has positive upper density. \end{corollary} \begin{proof} We can reduce our considerations to the case of cusp forms by invoking Theorem~3.1 of~\cite{treneer-2006}.
+Serre states in Exercise~6.4 of~\cite{serre-1976} (see also Corollary~3.13 of~\cite{serre-2012}) that a set of positive upper density of primes~$p \equiv 1 \,\pmod{\ell N}$ has the property that $\rmTcl_p$ acts by multiplication with~$2$ on the space of cusp forms modulo~$\ell$ of fixed integral weight for fixed Dirichlet character.
+In particular, there is a set of positive upper density of such primes with~$f |_k \rmTcl_p \equiv 2 f \,\pmod{\ell}$.
 We can now employ Proposition~\ref{prop:hecke-implies-ramanujan-type} with~$\lambda_p = 2$ and~$\lambda_p^2 \equiv 4 \equiv 4 \chi(p) p^{1-k} \,\pmod{\ell}$. \end{proof}

+Serre's result arises from a combination of the Chebotarev Density Theorem and integral models for $\ell$-adic Galois representations associated with modular forms.
+The latter encode the Hecke eigenvalues of newforms via their image under the (conjugacy classes of the) Frobenius elements.
+The former then yields a positive proportion of Frobenius elements in any conjugacy class of the image modulo~$\ell$ once the intersection of that conjugacy class with the image modulo~$\ell$ is not empty.
+There are only two elements of the absolute Galois group of~$\QQ$ whose image can be uniformly described for all newforms, namely the identity and the complex conjugation.
+Their images correspond to the two cases in Serre's theorem.